 While I have not been on this project for long, bees have held some fascination to me for quite a while.
 I am a sophomore biology major, and for as long as I can remember my love of the sciences has heavily involved animals and bugs.
 Many years ago, my mom had a few small honey beehives.
-From that point on.
-I have had a quiet appreciation for the bees, and have wanted to learn more about them.
+From that point on, I have had a quiet appreciation for the bees, and have wanted to learn more about them.
 Eventually I hope to be able to pursue veterinary medicine, perhaps using the valuable information I will learn in the next few years to bring more veterinarians closer to beekeepers.
-Alongside Abby, I have been learning about bees and among the hives.
+Alongside Abby, I have been learning about bees and their interactions both with each other and with the world around them.
+Quite frankly it is astounding the way these small creatures work together and even their individualistic behaviors and biology.
+I cannot wait till the weather warms up and I get to spend more hands-on time with the bees and learn more "real life" application of what we are learning in the classroom right now!